znicolaou/pseudospectral_cgl/README.md

 A spiral is likely to nucleate out of amplitude turbulence with these parameters.
 Use the Mathematica notebook plot.nb to refine the grid and run the next example.
+If no spiral nucleation occurs or multiple spirals nucleate, try again.

 ------------------------------------------------------------------------------------